casper-schutte/ReciMap/README.md

 Where "n" is the numerical label of the block, representing the original order of the blocks in the other genome.
 For example:
 ```
-Original order of blocks in genome syn_test2.fa
+Original order of blocks in genome reference_genome.fa
 1 - ('Chr2', 1, 210)
 2 - ('Chr2', 211, 14140)
 3 - ('Chr2', 14141, 14490)